Monday, 23 February 2026

 But only because you were mine enough to earn that softness.

-These last two days, my back has been hurting badly.
+These last few days, my back has been hurting badly.
 No accident.
 No reason.
 Just pain that showed up suddenly.
 I lie down and it feels uncomfortable, like my body is carrying something it can’t set down.
 Funny how the body speaks when words don’t.

 There are so many things I could say to you.